codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 - [symfony/translation][symfony]: supports a lot of different formats, but recommends using verbose XLIFF's.
 Doesn't include helper functions nor a built-in extractor, but supports placeholders using `strtr()` internally.
 - [zend/i18n][zend]: supports array and INI files, or Gettext formats.
 Implements a caching layer to save you from reading the filesystem every time.
-Also includes view helpers, and locale-aware input filters and validators.
+It also includes view helpers, and locale-aware input filters and validators.
 However, it has no message extractor.

 Other frameworks also include i18n modules, but those are not available outside of their codebases:
 - [Laravel] supports basic array files, has no automatic extractor but includes a `@lang` helper for template files.
-- [Yii] supports array, Gettext and database-based translation, and includes a messages extractor.
-It is backed by the [`Intl`][intl] extension, available since PHP 5.3, and based on the [ICU project]; this enables Yii to run powerful replacements, like spelling out numbers, formatting dates, times, intervals, currency and ordinals.
+- [Yii] supports array, Gettext, and database-based translation, and includes a messages extractor.
+It is backed by the [`Intl`][intl] extension, available since PHP 5.3, and based on the [ICU project]; this enables Yii to run powerful replacements, like spelling out numbers, formatting dates, times, intervals, currency, and ordinals.

 If you decide to go for one of the libraries that provide no extractors, you may want to use the gettext formats, so you can use the original gettext toolchain (including Poedit) as described in the rest of the chapter.